The Complexity of Shake Slice Knots: Introduction

 \subsection{Acknowledgements}

 This project is deeply indebted to Danny Ruberman, who suggested the question and provided a great deal of support along the way, and Lisa Piccirillo for many helpful conversations.
-The author also thanks Joshua Wang for helping to fix an issue with the proof of \autoref{thm:2twists}, and Allison Miller for her comments on an early draft.
+The author thanks Joshua Wang for helping to fix an issue with the proof of \autoref{thm:2twists}, and Allison Miller for her comments on an early draft.
+The author thanks Arumina Ray for several helpful conversations regarding the results in \cite{cochran_shake_2016}, and encouraging him to continue sharpening the result.
+Finally the author thanks the anonymous referee for making several valuable suggestions concerning the introduction and organization of the work.